-Roskill’s new report contains a 10-year outlook for supply, demand and prices making it essential reading for those looking for a comprehensive analysis of future trends in the manganese sector.
-The report also considers the impact that lithium-ion battery demand and resultant demand for manganese sulphate will have on market dynamics.
+Roskill’s latest report contains a 10-year outlook for supply, demand and prices making it essential reading for those looking for a comprehensive analysis of future trends in the manganese sector.